What Is Cursillo?

 Anyone age 21 and over may attend a Cursillo.
 Quincy Cursillo is a Catholic experience but we welcome Christians of any denomination to attend.
 Men and women attend separate Cursillo weekends.
 Being realistic, men and women communicate differently – we each have our own challenges that we face.

 Quincy Cursillo also requires that, if married, the husband attends before the wife.
 Historically, Cursillo was started with the goal of increasing the spiritual growth of men to create Christian leaders in the home and parish.
 It is our desire that both the husband and wife attend Cursillo to grow together, in Christ, rather than apart.
 Single, widowed and divorced are also encouraged to attend.

 Where is the Cursillo Held?

 Quincy Cursillo holds their weekends at the Franciscan Retreat Center located at 1909 N. 18th Street, Quincy, Illinois, of the Diocese of Springfield, Illinois.
 The Retreat Center is owned by Quincy University and is part of their North Campus.

-The four-level building was a former Franciscan seminary; there is a dining room, chapel and conference room along with both private and double sleeping rooms.
-The sleeping rooms have a sink and mirror.
+The four-level building was a former Franciscan seminary.
+The Retreat Center wing includes a chapel, dining room, conference room; private sleeping rooms include a twin bed, desk and sink.
 Showers and bathrooms are located on each of the two sleeping floors.
 The facility is handicap accessible.

 How Do I Sign Up?

 You will need a sponsor, a friend who invites you to Cursillo.
-The sponsor’s job is to assist in completing an application, arrange transportation to and from the weekend location, answer any questions you have before and after the Cursillo.
+The sponsor’s job is to answer any questions, assist in completing an application and arrange transportation to and from the Franciscan Retreat Center.
 They will also pray for you before, during and after the weekend.

 If you are interested in attending and no one has asked you, we have a list of parish representatives – called “Area Reps” – listed on the website.
 Choose someone from a parish located closest to you and they will be able to answer any questions you may have and connect you with a sponsor.